 Loop electrodes are used to quickly and easily excise lesions or diseased tissue.
 They come in a variety of sizes and shapes selected to suit the area and the type of tissue.
+Common in ob-gyn procedures such as colposcopy and dermatology procedures.

 Examples of loop electrodes.

 Note the difference in wire diameters.

-Size of electrode tip: For a given power setting, a smaller electrode leads to higher energy density and stronger heating in a tissue sample.
-Due to the energy density of the different electrodes.
+Size of electrode tip: For a given power setting, a smaller electrode leads to higher energy density and stronger heating in a tissue sample due to the energy density of the different electrodes.
 Similar effects can be achieved using either smaller electrodes at lower power settings or larger electrodes at higher power settings.

 Activation time: Activation time, or the duration over which current flows from the generator, impacts tissue effect.
-The veterinarian presses the cut or coagulation button or foot pedal to activate the generator.
-A longer activation time produces more heat, and therefore has a stronger effect on the tissue.
+The surgeon presses the cut or coagulation button or foot pedal to activate the generator.
+A longer activation time produces more heat and therefore has a stronger effect on the tissue.